giprocida/Debezium-practical-examples/README.md

 A successful response will return a status code of 200 OK .

-To list all schemas registered in the `Confluent Schema Registry`, use the following command:
+To list all schemas registered in the Schema Registry, use the following command:

 ```
 curl -H "Accept:application/json" localhost:8081/subjects | jq